 In history, the pearl was called the ‘queen of gems’.
 Expert gemmologists consider it as rare a natural treasure as diamonds.
-As we have seen, from ancient history through the centuries to modern day, they have surfaced again and again as something women covet to own and wear.
+As we have seen, from ancient history, through the centuries to the modern day, they have surfaced again and again as something women covet to own and wear.
 So if you’re thinking of a new addition to your jewellery collection, the pearl is a surefire choice.

 Discover jewellery now at TheDiamondStore.co.uk.